Hernán D. Vera: Career

-Nomination to district court
+Federal judicial service

 On September 8, 2021, President Joe Biden announced his intent to nominate Vera to serve as a United States district judge of the United States District Court for the Central District of California.
 On September 20, 2021, his nomination was sent to the Senate.
 President Biden nominated Vera to the seat vacated by Judge Margaret M. Morrow, who assumed senior status on October 29, 2015.
 On October 20, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
-On December 2, 2021, his nomination was deadlocked by an 11–11 vote.
+On December 2, 2021, the committee failed to report his nomination by an 11–11 vote.
 On January 3, 2022, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; he was renominated the same day.
-On January 20, 2022, his nomination was deadlocked again by an 11–11 vote.
-On June 22, 2022, the Senate discharged his nomination from committee by a 50–47 vote.
+On January 20, 2022, the committee again failed to report his nomination by an 11–11 vote.
+On June 22, 2022, the Senate discharged the committee from further consideration of his nomination by a 50–47 vote.
 On January 3, 2023, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the Senate; he was renominated later the same day.
 On February 9, 2023, his nomination was reported out of committee by an 11–10 vote.
-His nomination is pending before the United States Senate.
+On June 13, 2023, the Senate invoked cloture on his nomination by a 51–48 vote.
+Later that same day, his nomination was confirmed by a 51–48 vote.
+He received his judicial commission on June 15, 2023.